Dr. Elizabeth Rigby

 Washington, DC, 20052

-Elizabeth Rigby is an Assistant Professor in the Trachtenberg School of Public Policy and Public Administration at George Washington University where she teaches courses on the role of politics in the policymaking process.
+Elizabeth Rigby is an Associate Professor in the Trachtenberg School of Public Policy and Public Administration at George Washington University where she teaches courses on the role of politics in the policymaking process.
 She is also the Director of the Masters in Public Policy program.
 Her research examines the interplay of politics, policy, and social inequality.

 In current projects, Dr. Rigby examines the representation of the poor across state legislatures, public opinion regarding health disparities, achievement gaps and other forms of social inequality, and the effect of electoral institutions on class and racial bias in political participation.
 Her research has been published in a range of journals including: Journal of Policy Analysis and Management, Policy Studies Journal, Political Research Quarterly, and Social Science Quarterly.